-As we all take a closer look at how we protect our health and the planet, we're here to bring clarity and explain the additives you may not be aware of when choosing your supplements.
-These additives aren't just in cheaper supplements - they're in some of the most well known and expensive brands sold on the high street and online - and they shouldn't be.
+We explain the additives you may not be aware of when choosing your supplements.
+These additives aren't just in cheaper supplements - they're in some of the most expensive brands sold on the high street and online, and they shouldn't be.

 Check all your labels for these ingredients…

 Gelatin is a protein procured by boiling animal skin, tendons, cartilage, ligaments, and/or bones in water.
 It’s usually obtained from cows, pigs, or fish.

 Gelatin is used as a binder in some high street supplements and is not at all vegan.
 However, there is a product called “agar agar” that works like gelatin but is vegan.
 Agar agar is derived from a type of seaweed and is better for the environment.